titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-objectinheritance.rst

 ========================================

 In some cases you may not want your host, service, or contact definitions to inherit values of string variables from the templates they reference.
-If this is the case, you can specify **“null”** (without quotes) as the value of the variable that you do not want to inherit.
+If this is the case, you can specify **“null"** (without quotes) as the value of the variable that you do not want to inherit.
 Take the following example:

 ::